-- Remove all ashes and excess creosote. - Inspect the firebox for leaks and any other possible problems. - · Clean out bypass trough and chimney. - Cover chimney and crack open the ash pan door enough to allow air movement and reduction of condensation within the fire drum. - Have your water treatment tested and adjusted to manufacturer's specifications.
-See page 5 for exact specifications. - Change your water filter cartridge and inspect all of your system for leaks. - Tighten your firebox door by adjusting the hinges on each side of the door.
+- Remove all ashes and excess creosote. - Remove the blower box from the rear of the furnace and clean out any debris and ash - Inspect the firebox for leaks and any other possible problems. - Clean out bypass trough and chimney. - Cover chimney and crack open the ash pan door enough to allow air movement and reduction of condensation within the firebox. - Have your water treatment tested and adjusted to manufacturer's specifications.
+See page 5 for exact specifications. - Change any water filter cartridges and inspect all of your system for leaks. - Tighten your firebox door by adjusting the hinges on each side of the door.